 About This Site

 There's a lot of amazing resources for privacy and security out there.
 Many of them are geared towards people who are moderately tech-savvy or better.
 However, there aren't many that are geared towards beginners and non-tech people.
 There are many people who are interested in privacy or security, but are just so overwhelmed and unsure.
 Where do I start?
 What's most important?
 What's not very important?
-What is encryption?
-Why are some services better than others?
+What do you mean there's more than one type of encryption?
+Are some better than others?
 Why does metadata matter?
-Do I need a VPN?
 Can't you just tell me what to use?

 The answer, in a word, is no. I can't tell you what services and products to use any more than I can tell you what to wear or what to eat.
 It varies from person to person.
 But I can help you understand the concepts, services, and products available and make those decisions on your own.